SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 I recommend removing `builddir` directory after every big change, although I'm pretty sure that there is a way to do it in more elegant fashion (re-`setup`?), and re-generating the build files.
 Oh, yeah, it's `meson setup --reconfigure builddir`.
 There you go.
-And I got instantly reminded why I'm not using it - it doesn't really reconfigure *everything*, so it's better to stick to the ol' `rm builddir` technique, at least until our project's structure stabilizes a bit.
+And I got instantly reminded why I'm not using it - it doesn't really reconfigure *everything*, so it's better to stick to the ol' reliable `rm builddir` technique, at least until our project's structure stabilizes a bit.

 ```
 PS> meson setup builddir